3forges/kairos/README.md

 * A React frontend,
 * A FastAPI REST API
 * A Postgres Database
-* A Whisper AI service
+* A Whisper AI Speech-to-text service

-And in the React frontend, you an pres a microphone button, speak, and the private Whisper AI will trasncribe to text what you say.
+And in the React frontend, you an press a microphone button, speak, and the private Whisper AI will trasncribe to text what you say.

 It WILL work with only 4 CPU, no GPU, and 10 GB of RAM, but the whisper AI will be slow, very slow.

-So for a production deployement, you will need more CPU, and espcially you will need GPUs.
-See technical details for that.
+So for a production deployment, you will need more CPU, and especially you will need GPUs.
+We will provide technical details for that, in future releases.

-Never the less, the point of this first realease, is to give you a fully private Whisper Service ACTUALLY working, with a decent react frontend.
+Never the less, the point of this first release, is to give you a fully private Whisper Speech-to-text Service ACTUALLY working, with a decent react frontend, and a decent REST API.

 Enjoy.